-Lets you indicate if a multithreaded module is a DLL and select retail or debug versions of the run-time library.
+Indicates whether a multithreaded module is a DLL and specifies retail or debug versions of the run-time library.

 Applications compiled with this option are statically linked to MSVCRT.lib.
-This library provides a layer of code that allows the linker to resolve external references.
-The actual working code is contained in MSVCR100.DLL, which must be available at run time to applications linked with MSVCRT.lib.
+This library provides a layer of code that enables the linker to resolve external references.
+The actual working code is contained in MSVCRversionnumber.DLL, which must be available at run time to applications linked with MSVCRT.lib.

 Links the DLL startup code.

-Interprets /Fe (Name EXE File) as naming a DLL rather than an .exe file; the default program name becomes basename.dll instead of basename.exe.
+Interprets /Fe (Name EXE File) as naming a DLL rather than an .exe file.
+By default, the program name becomes basename.dll instead of basename.exe.

 Implies /MT unless you explicitly specify /MD.

 All modules passed to a given invocation of the linker must have been compiled with the same run-time library compiler option (/MD, /MT, /LD).

 For more information about how to use the debug versions of the run-time libraries, see C Run-Time Library Reference.

 Knowledge Base article Q140584 also discusses how to choose the appropriate C run-time library.